Parent Sponsorship Draw 2021

 Once an invitation is issued, individuals will have 60 days to submit a complete application to IRCC.
 It is extremely important to submit an complete application, otherwise, the application will not be accepted and it will be returned 4 months later.
 Individuals will lose their opportunity to sponsor on the issued invitation because the 60 day deadline window for submitting a complete application will have passed by the time the application is returned for being incomplete.
 These individuals will have to re-enter the draw again for the next year and be lucky enough to get another invitation to sponsor.

 IRCC has also announced that the application submission will change from a paper based application to an electronic, online submission.
-Further details have yet to be released, but IRCC will likely provide further details in September on the new application submission process.
+All PR applications will now be submitted electronically to IRCC.

 *IRCC has made a temporary public policy change with respect to the income requirement for 2020; instead of LICO + 30%, the MNI requirement for the 2020 year specifically, is just LICO (and not grossed up by 30%).
 This has been done in the spirit of recognizing that many individuals were affected financially by business closures and layoffs due to COVID-19.
 For income calculation for 2020 specifically, IRCC will also allow Employment Insurance to be counted as part of an individual's income.